tanakhcc/critic/README.md

     - if this fails: continue FTS on the next line
 - if no line fits (or some fit FTS, but Forward-completion does not work):
     - instead just return the raw ocr text found

-#### run basetext finding in the background
-- endless loop; use the example from minification
-- select a page that should segment or ocr
-    - run it

 ## redo image editor
 ### remove layout layer